algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 This is a very basic application which implements a counter.
 Each time the application is called, the counter value is incremented.

 !!!
 Info
-	[Algorand Smart Contracts](../index.md) (ASC1) are deployed as either “Stateful” and “Stateless” programs.
-Both use the [Transaction Execution Approval Language (TEAL)](../teal/index.md) but the available [OpCodes](../../../reference/teal/opcodes.md) and therefore their function vary by type.
+	[Algorand Smart Contracts](../index.md) (ASC1) are deployed as either "Stateful" or "Stateless" programs.
+Both use the [Transaction Execution Approval Language (TEAL)](../teal/index.md), but the available [OpCodes](../../../reference/teal/opcodes.md) and, therefore their function, vary by type.
 This guide covers only [stateful smart contracts](../index.md#stateful-smart-contracts); learn more about [stateless smart contracts](../index.md#stateless-smart-contracts).

 ## Stateful Application Primer

 The [Overview](./index.md) of Algorand Stateful Smart Contracts should be consulted for details of the concepts covered in this document.
 Here is a brief primer to get started.

-The term “stateful” means the application is able to store information or “maintain state” within the ledger.
+The term "stateful" means the application is able to store information or "maintain state" within the ledger.
 The information ("data") is structured into _key/value pairs_.
 The [Transaction Execution Approval Language (TEAL)](../teal/index.md) defines the available [OpCodes](../../../reference/teal/opcodes.md) for use during program execution. _Application Call Transactions_ are used to interact with the application and may include _arguments_ (additional data) which are evaluated by the program at run-time.
 Every program execution must complete with a single non-zero unit64 value remaining on the stack to be valid and thus commit all state changes to the ledger.

 ## Application Components